oneapi-src/oneCCL/doc/rst/source/installation.rst

      where ``<version>.<update>-<package#>`` is a string.
 For example, ``2017.0-009``.

-To uninstall oneCCL using the RPM Package Manager, execute this command:
+To uninstall |product_short| using the RPM Package Manager, execute this command:

   .. prompt:: bash